CPS-Innovation/digital-sop/docs/activities/diagramming/software.md

 To ensure diagrams clearly communicate the intended contextual information it's a good idea to assess diagrams for clarity.
 The [C4 Diagram Bingo card](https://c4model.com/bingo/) can make assessing diagrams more engaging.

+While diagramming is important, you must not forget colleagues with visual impairments. **All diagrams must be accompanied by a description sufficient to understand the contents.**

 For more information on C4 diagramming see [the C4 website](https://c4model.com/).

 ## Core Diagrams